The realization of what life has given. One woman’s awakening to pure self worth.

 When I first give myself permission to share my story to a wider audience through my article Suicide to Centre Stage, it give me a huge boost to appreciate how this would inspire and empower others.
 Little did I know what it would spark in me.

-When it was pubished within and hour of its submission, seeing it boldly looking back at me online, I was overcome with emotion, this emotion led me to writing in my journal for over 3 hours.
-Although I thought I had reflected back on my life, I realised that is was through very blinkered eyes and one could say tunnel vison, focusing on a few achievements, but that was only the start.
+When it was published within an hour of its submission, seeing it boldly looking back at me online, I was overcome with emotion, this emotion led me to writing in my journal for over 3 hours.
+Although I thought I had reflected back on my life, I realised that it was through very blinkered eyes and one could say tunnel vision, focusing on a few achievements, but that was only the start.

 Taking the time for ‘True Reflection’ is a powerful venture that took me on a journey of amazing wonderment, enlightenment and truth.
 Opening up in me beautiful loving emotions.

 The emotions carried me way back to a time during my primary school years when I was 8 years old, a caption in time, free of the bullying.
 A time when I was rewarded for a 21 page essay I wrote that was entered into a competition and I won 1st prize, a £50 book token.
 Back then, it was like winning the lottery.
 I adored books, still do.
 The feelings of elation sored through my bones as I relived that wonderful experience.
 A warm glow embraced me as I pictured the scenes, collecting the award and going to the book shop, heaven!